 Transitions are all about change.
-They are a normal part of the journey after brain injury and can't be avoided.
+They are a normal part of the journey after brain injury and can be overwhelming.

-You probably remember what it's like to move to a new house after living in the family home for many years.
-You can't find things, routines are different, and everything takes longer.
-You don't know your new neighbors or neighborhood.
+You probably remember what it’s like to move to a new house after living in the family home for many years.
+You can’t find things, routines are different, and everything takes longer.
+You don’t know your new neighbours or neighbourhood.
 You begin to doubt if moving was such a good idea.
 Moving to a different facility is exactly the same.

 Being in a familiar place is comforting.
 You can find your way around, you know the people and routines, and you have formed relationships and trust with doctors, therapists, other survivors and their families.

 Transitions are especially hard when you are under a lot of emotional stress.
-Here are some suggestions that may make the move easier:
+Below are some suggestions that may make the move easier.

 - If possible, visit and have a tour of the new place.
 Find out as much as you can about the place before you move.